awgutierrez/starter-academic-1/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Metric geometry
+- Tropical optimisation
+- Stochastic optimisation
-- Artificial Intelligence
+- Functional analysis
-- Computational Linguistics
+- Optimal transportation
-- Information Retrieval
+- Deep learning

 # Education to show in About widget
 education: